-5.2 Non-Philosophical Applications
+5.2 | Non-philosophical applications

-Secondly, rather than restricting the philosophy of logic to those applications of logics which are deemed philosophically interesting (for whatever reason), PLP considers the full array of applications of logic, whether this be the use of fuzzy logics to model national incomes (Ferrer-Comalat et al. 2020), or possible-world semantics to model belief revision (Grove 1988).
+A second way in which PLP widens philosophy of logic's scope of inquiry is that, rather than restricting it to those applications of logics that are deemed philosophically interesting (for whatever reason), PLP considers the full array of applications of logic, whether the use of fuzzy logics to model national incomes (Ferrer-Comalat, Corominas-Coll, and Linares-Mustarós 2020) or the use of possible-world semantics to model belief revision (Grove 1988).
 Considering the full diversity of these applications of logic is important, for it is only under these conditions that we can appropriately judge the fruitfulness of logic as a field, the full extent and diversity of its methodological norms, and whether similar standards of evaluation persist across all of logic's applications.
-Further, again, these questions are clearly important to philosophers, as the extent to which logic as a field possesses certain methodological features which align it with the sciences is a prominent debate in the literature (Martin & Hjortland 2021; Williamson 2017).
+Further, again, these questions are clearly important to philosophers, as the extent to which logic as a field possesses certain methodological features that align it with the sciences is a prominent debate in the literature (Martin and Hjortland 2021; Williamson 2017).